-The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the Federal grant activity of the Council under programs of the Federal government for the year ended June 30, 2017.
-The information in the Schedule is presented in accordance with the requirements in Title 2 U.S. Code of Federal Regulations (CFR) Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the Council, it is not intended to and does not present the financial position, changes in net assets or cash flows of the Council.
+The accompanying Schedule of Expenditures of Federal Awards (the Schedule) includes the Federal grant activity of the Council under programs of the United States Government for the year ended June 30, 2018.
+Information on the Schedule is presented in accordance with the requirements in Title 2 U.S. Code of Federal Regulations (CFR) Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+The Schedule presents only a selected portion of the operations of the Council; accordingly, it is not intended to and does not present the financial position, changes in net assets or cash flows of the Council.